tarmou2/data555-final/README.md

 ## Dashboard Widgets/Features
 - Interactive map showing food insecurity rates by county
 - Scatter plot comparing supermarket distance vs. food insecurity
-- Table and dropdown to explore counties seperately
+- Dropdown to explore counties seperately

 ## About the Data
 The counties in this dashboard were selected to reflect a diverse mix of urban, suburban, and rural regions across Georgia.
 I purposefully included both predominantly Black and predominantly White counties to highlight racial and geographic disparities in food access.
 This will help show how race, location, and transportation all influence food insecurity.